mmig/libflac.js/README.md

 ```

 ### Build *nix (libflac 1.3.0 or later)

+In order to build _libflac.js_, make sure you have _emscripten_ installed (with toolchain `LLVM/upstream`; default toolchain since version 1.39.x).

+When running `make`, the build process will download the sources for the
+`FLAC` and `OGG` libraries, extract them, and build the JavaScript version of libflac.

 If necessary, activate the appropriate `emscripten` toolchain (e.g. `llvm` or the older `fastcomp` toolchain; default is `llvm`)
 ```bash